peterzhukovsky/imaging_genetics/README.md

 The LDSC folder contains the scripts used in genetic correlation analyses

 # Gene x Environment interactions
-Gene by environment interaction scripts are contained in the GxE folder
+Gene by environment interaction scripts and main effects of SNPs on cognition are contained in the GxE folder; CLSA subfolder includes CLSA-specific scripts

 # ROSMAP
 Transcriptomic analyses testing for the association between gene expression and cortical thickness and SNP association analyses trying to replicate some GWAS results are found in the ROSMAP folder